+Understanding the scope of the sustainability challenges, from the environmental and social perspective, allows us to start noticing linkages, relationships and connections.
 The other powerful path is in our emotions.
-When you allow yourself to connect from the heart with the reality of the news and find small ways to change your behavior, you might feel more present, and have a very fulfilling experience.
+When we allow ourselves to connect from the heart with the reality of the news and find small ways to change our behavior, we are more present and don't need to live with our divided selves.